praktika-inc/praktika-website/_i18n/pl/privacy-policy/privacy-policy.md

 ‍
 You can contact the dedicated person responsible for protecting personal data at "Praktika" by sending an email to this address: hi@praktika.app.

-This Privacy Policy applies to all types of customer information that we collect through the mobile app.
+This Privacy Policy applies to all types of customer information that we collect through the mobile app and our website.

 Important clarification: if you do not agree with this Privacy Policy, we ask you to refrain from using our services.